 This is an experimental AI chatbot that will be upgraded over time.

-Planetary AI Curriculum
+AI Literacy Curriculum

-The AI literacy curriculum is informed by our previous public webinars and the work presented below:
+Youth participating in this paid AI Literacy curriculum will critically examine the role and limitations of AI.
+The AI literacy curriculum is informed by our previous public webinars, years of hands-on scientific experiences, and the work presented below:

 - P. Wang, D. Pelaia, Z. Zou, S. Xiao, A. He, N. He, F. Zhu, N. Mao, J. Wu, J. Wu, C. Neal, and S. Huang," OCR-Enabled Dataset Assembly for Machine Learning in Olivine Geochemistry," ESS Open Archive, December 24, 2025.
 DOI: 10.22541/essoar.176659907.72242256/v1